Charcoal

 Includes the following.

-Vine charcoal is produced by carbonizing wood sticks—willow and linden being the most common.
-It is excellent for gesture drawing and easy to erase with an eraser or even with your hand.
+Vine charcoal is produced by carbonizing wood sticks, the most common being willow and linden.
+It is excellent for gesture drawing and easy to erase with an eraser or even your hand.

 Preferred Brands